xubingyue/avocadodb/Documentation/DocuBlocks/Rest/AQL/PostApiQueryProperties.md

 If a query can be parsed successfully, the *ast* attribute of the returned JSON will contain the abstract syntax tree representation of the query.
-The format of the *ast* is subject to change in future versions of ArangoDB, but it can be used to inspect how ArangoDB interprets a given query.
+The format of the *ast* is subject to change in future versions of AvocadoDB, but it can be used to inspect how AvocadoDB interprets a given query.
 Note that the abstract syntax tree will be returned without any optimizations applied to it.